rfindler/395-2013/README.md

 [pdf from citeseer](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.52.6090&rep=rep1&type=pdf)

-## clrs/
+## rbtrees/

-This directory contains the implementation of the red-black tree insert and lookup functions, as well as the list insertion functions.
+This directory contains the implementation of the red-black tree insert and lookup functions

+## zippers

+This directory contains the zipper and list insertion functions.

 ## sort/